Thames Water needs 'substantial' sums of money

 But Mr Black said there may not be an appetite from current investors to put further money into water companies.

-He said that the industry had built up too much debt from around 2006.
+He said that the industry had built up too much debt from around 2006 and faced "deep seated challenges".

 "I think we should have stepped in at that point to stop companies gearing up," he said, implying that water firms were taking on too much debt relative to equity, or available funds.